Onther-Tech/doc.tokamak.network/docs/guides/getting-started/how-to-set-operator.md

 sidebar_label: How to Set Operator
 ---

-The document includes the process of registering the operator on a staking dashboard, starting with the distribution of smart contracts needed to operate the operator.
+The document includes the process of registering the operator on a staking dashboard, starting with the deployment of smart contracts needed to operate the operator.

-> Because it consumes a significant amount of ETH when steaming directly, it is recommended to use the `delegate` on the Dashboard](https://staking.tokamak.network) unless it is intended for special purposes.
+> Because it consumes a significant amount of ETH when steaming directly, it is recommended to use the `delegate` on the [Dashboard](https://staking.tokamak.network) unless it is intended for special purposes.

-Contracts that need to be distributed to set up operators are `SubmitHandler`, `EpochHandler`, and `Layer 2` contracts.
+Contracts that need to be deployed to set up operators are `SubmitHandler`, `EpochHandler`, and `Layer 2` contracts.
 The ETH required for the deployment of the corresponding contract is consumed by about 0.1 ETH on a gas price basis of 10 gwei.

+The guide was performed on Mac OS and Linux 16.04.

 ## Set Operator